mm3509/b9122/1-guides/exam.md

 - If you want, pen and paper, to solve exercises by hand before coding

-- A backpack to hold everything else, which you will bring to the front of the room before the start of the exam
+- A backpack to hold everything else (including headphones), which you will bring to the front of the room before the start of the exam

 ## What should I do before the exam?

 - Install Google Chrome and Proctorio, and take the Proctorio test exam on Canvas (under "Quizzes").

-- Change your default search engine to DuckDuckGo or install the DuckDuckGo app.
-You cannot use Google.
+- Change your default search engine to DuckDuckGo or install the DuckDuckGo app (but you still need to take the exam on Google Chrome, not on the DuckDuckGo browser).
+You cannot use Google Search.

 - Disable AI code completion in your text editor.